sirasemambya/IS421Cars/readme.md

-This branch is for developers
+This branch is for QA